Joel Fuller of Newton, Commonwealth of Massachusetts, USA

 Middlesex ss.
 At a Court of Probate now holden at Cambridge within and for said County, on the twentieth day of March Anno Domini 184 9

-I hereby Order Sarah Fuller the executrix of the last will and testament of Joel Fuller late of Newton in said County, deceased, to make known the appointment and acceptance of said trust, by posting notification thereof in said town of Newton and also by causing the same to be inserted three weeks successively in the American Granth newspaper, printed in Boston within three months from this day, and make return if her doings hereon to the Probate Office, on oath, within twelve months from the date hereof.
+I hereby Order Sarah Fuller the executrix of the last will and testament of Joel Fuller late of Newton in said County, deceased, to make known the appointment and acceptance of said trust, by posting notification thereof in said town of Newton and also by causing the same to be inserted three weeks successively in the American Traveller newspaper, printed in Boston within three months from this day, and make return if her doings hereon to the Probate Office, on oath, within twelve months from the date hereof.